kbgassaway/DADA/final.md

 <br>

 I attempted to use the string as the invite code but that failed.
-The encrypt type of the string is Base64, so I went to a site to https://www.base64decode.org/ to decrypt, and the following instructions were decoded: “In order to generate the invite code, make a POST request to /api/invite/generate.
+The encrypt type of the string is Base64, so I went to a site to https://www.base64decode.org/ to decode, and the following instructions were decoded: “In order to generate the invite code, make a POST request to /api/invite/generate.

 ![decodebase64](decodebase64.JPG)
 <br>